 TIP: Use Google Search Console to learn what people are searching to find your website.
 This will help you tailor your website’s content to make sure that people are finding you online.

-Find out how to round out your marketing strategy with help from our Restaurant Marketing Guide.
+Find the holes in your marketing strategy and learn how to improve your digital presnece with help from our Restaurant Marketing Grader.

 3. Monitor & Solicit Positive Reviews

 While some restaurant owners believe that ignorance is bliss when it comes to customer reviews, they are critical to the success of a business.